ericazaja/Erica_Zaja_diss/proposals/proposed-methods.md

 ### Q5: Do plot-based estimates of vegetation change match with landscape scale estimates?

 ##### Methods:
-1. Plot vegetation change (cover of moss, lichen, shrubs, forbs) in the Arctic National Wildlife Refuge (ANWR) over time, using ITEX data that Mariana cleaned.
+1. Plot vegetation change (cover of moss, lichen, shrubs, forbs) in the Arctic National Wildlife Refuge (ANWR) over time, using ITEX data

 ##Mariana: just remember that I retained vascular plants only in the newish ITEX dataset, so you'll have to change the cleaning process to retain mosses and lichens in!
 Also, for the sake of completion you could look at the trends in graminoids as well, unless you have a reason not to?
 If you wanted to, they are quite well recorded in the ITEX dataset.